 Every patient who starts a rehabilitation process in one of our rehabilitation centres is followed from the very beginning by a “case manager“, a specialist doctor evaluating, after the initial consultation, the clinical situation, and making a diagnosis.
-The doctor will design a tailor-made treatment protocol to be shared with the patient and with the rehabilitation specialist you are assigned.
+The doctor will then design a tailor-made treatment protocol to be shared with you, the patient and with the rehabilitation specialist you are assigned.
 The doctor will always supervise and check your progress until the clinical outcome and goals set are achieved.

 The Case Managers are involved in all stages of the treatment program.
 The first step in the process is the initial consultation, after which the doctor will create a personalised rehabilitation programme for you.
 Your Case Manager will choose your Rehabilitation Specialist depending on the exercises you will need to do, although they will be available throughout your rehabilitation and will monitor your improvements, keeping you informed of your progress along the way.
 Most importantly, it is the Case Manager’s responsibility to inform patients when their recovery is complete.